-You can link the graphic elements to the data existing in FORCAM FORCETM.
-You can use this, for example, to create a machine element in which the operating state is illustrated in color.
-You can also display the order, operation status, quantity produced etc.
+The graphic elements can be linked to the data existing in FORCAM FORCETM.
+Use this, for example, to create a machine element in which the operating state is illustrated in color.
+It is also possible to display the order, operation status, quantity produced etc.